ThomasSelvig/svelte_forum/README.md

     - can also deploy as many prerendered pages as possible as static site with https://github.com/sveltejs/kit/tree/master/packages/adapter-static
     - loading data in `load()` is important, for one because it caches: https://kit.svelte.dev/docs/load#rerunning-load-functions
     - data exported from `load()` cannot be promises. i.e. you cannot export a promise and then {#await} it. `load()` will always resolve your promises and is designed to load data before .svelte. you cannot, in other words, preload a {#await} expecting it to cancel if you click the page before preload finished.
+    - sveltekit's routing doesn't consider an url `[slug]` change to be a different page, so all statements relying on the slug must be reactive statements specifically (`$: `). `invalidateAll` does nothing, same for stores. apparently this is intended behaviour.
 - pocketbase
     - coll.getList(1,1).totalItems is useful to get an optimized COUNT while returning only 1 entry
     - referencing "some_joined_table.id" in a View will turn the field into a "Single relation"